-Goldendoodle Grooming 101: 7 Steps for At-Home Care
+Goldendoodle Grooming: 7 Secrets to Happier At-Home Care

 But with so many choices, you may feel a little overwhelmed.
-In this post, I’ll guide you through the basic principles of Goldendoodle grooming—ones that I’ve researched, practiced, and learned.
+In this post, I’ll guide you through the basic principles of Goldendoodle grooming.

 Goldendoodle Grooming: Setting the playing field